WILLE-DAC/documentation/WILLE by-laws.md

 I. Voluntary contributions made in cryptocurrency by anyone to a wallet address.

 II.
-Every member of the DAO must contribute with an annual membership due payed in cryptocurrency.
+Stakeholders must transfer a minimum and a maximum value of cryptocurrency in order to aquire full membership.

 <p align="center">
 <b>( article 2-b )</b><br>